Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 By 1870 the cornerstone was laid for an impressive Memorial Hall building, where the names of the fallen appear in the memorial transcept.
 Among them are some of Robert's classmates and Paul Revere's grandson, who died at Gettysburg on July 4, 1863.
 A portrait of President Lincoln hangs on the north wall.
 Unlike General Grant he was not awarded an honorary degree from the college.
 Robert, however, received an L.L.D. on June 23, 1893.

 Hollis Hall Entry

 If you walk through the Harvard campus, you will see several buildings familiar to Robert Todd Lincoln in the Old Yard.
 The dormitories he lived in remain in the Yard, but are not open for tours.
 They stand near Massachusetts Avenue, opposite the statue of John Harvard by Daniel Chester French of Lincoln Memorial fame.

-Free student-led campus tours go past Robert's dormitories and into Memorial Hall.
-(Don't expect the guide to mention the Lincolns, however.)
+Free student-led campus tours go past Robert's dormitories and into Memorial Hall, but don't expect the guide to mention the Lincolns.
 Tours leave from the Harvard University Events & Information Center, 1350 Massachusetts Avenue in the Holyoke Center Arcade at Harvard Square.
 For tour times, click the link below or call 617/495-1573.
-Cambridge parking is scarce but the Boston subway Red Line serves the Harvard Square stop.
+Cambridge parking is notoriously scarce but the Boston subway Red Line serves the Harvard Square stop.